two women creating an llc

 The benefits of creating an LLC — as opposed to operating your business as a sole proprietorship, general partnership, or corporation - typically outweigh any perceived disadvantages.

 • Limited liability: Members (term used to describe LLC owners) are shielded from personal liability for acts of the LLC and its other members.
 Creditors cannot pursue the personal assets (house, savings accounts, etc.) of the owners to pay business debts.
-With a sole proprietorship or general partnership, the personal assets of the owners can be pursued against the business’ debts.
+With a sole proprietorship or general partnership, where this is no legal distinction between the business and the owners, creditors and other parties can go after the personal assets of the owners in order to satisfy the business’ debts.

 Note: It is possible for an LLC (as well as a corporation) to lose its limited liability.
 This is known as “piercing the veil”.
 For more information, see How to avoid piercing the corporate veil.